bcgov/hcap/mongodb-recreate-and-restore.md

 Now all that's left is to remove the old mongo deployment and PVCs, scale up our new mongo service to 3 pods with our newfound space, and delete the old dump directories so we can move onto the next namespace!

+# Notes
+when logging into mongo, admin credentials (--u root -p <secret>) do not require specifying "--authenticationDatabase hcap", but user credentials do require it.